AppleIntusion/MMAEVe/tutorial/tutorial.md

 ## References

-Appropriate citations for all of the structures utilized for example system construction as well as references for the Software are
+Citations for all of the structures utilized for example system construction as well as references for the Software that were necessary for visualization of systems and coarse-graining of proteins.

 ### Structures